orbeon/orbeon-forms/README.md

 Orbeon Forms is an open source, standard-based web forms solution, which includes:

-- Form Builder: a browser-based WYSIWYG form authoring tool
+- __Form Builder:__ a browser-based visual form authoring tool
-- Form Runner: a runtime environment which facilitates the deployment and integration of large and complex forms
+- __Form Runner:__ a runtime environment which facilitates the deployment and integration of large and complex forms
-- a core forms processing engine which implements the XForms specification and an XBL-inspired component model

 For more information about Orbeon Forms, please visit [orbeon.com](https://www.orbeon.com/).